pranavAL/Transformers-in-Reinforcement-Learning/README.md

-# Transformers for Reinforcement Learning : A Survey
+# Transformers in Reinforcement Learning: A Survey

-This repo contains a detailed list of research papers using Transformers for Reinforcement Learning.
+This repo contains a detailed list of research papers using Transformers in Reinforcement Learning.

 It is used for our survey paper [Transformers in Reinforcement Learning: A Survey](https://arxiv.org/pdf/2307.05979.pdf)